j4vierb/j4vierb/README.md

 ![background](./imgs/background.jpg)

-## General
+## About me

-- 👋 Hi, I’m @j4vierb a systems engineering student.
-- 👀 I’m interested in ML, web development, datastructures and algorithms (DSA) and software architecture.
+👋 Hi, I’m @j4vierb a systems engineering student from Colombia. 👀 I’m interested in ML, web development, datastructures and algorithms (DSA) and software architecture.

 ## Stats